 He has also coached others to improve their sports and physical performance, self belief, mental focus for work, personal creativity and a sense of purpose in life – as well as that all important sense of life fulfilment and meaning.

-Simon is currently working on his partly biographical book of philosophy, “Unlimited Courage” which he plans to publish via Hayhouse next year.
+Simon is currently working on his partly biographical book of philosophy, “Crushing the fragile mind – one mans journey from fear, due out next year.

-Simon is a father to two children and lives with his life partner Samantha, in Sevenoaks, Kent.
+Simon is a father to three children and lives with his life partner Samantha, in Sevenoaks, Kent.